Last updated: July 2020

 - Allow students to choose topics and use real-life anecdotes in their essays to enhance their interest in writing.

 - Explain the difference between plagiarism and paraphrase.
-Teach the obligatory compoments of paraphrasing and explain how to use them right.
+Teach the necessary components of paraphrasing and explain how to use them right.
+At the same time, teach them to summarize rather than paraphrase.

 - Unveil all, including the most unobvious, consequences of plagiarism for your students to realize the problem.